Refining & Marketing

 In 1978, Ergon formed Ergon Refining and built its first refinery to produce fuels in Vicksburg, Mississippi.
 The refinery has grown to be the largest manufacturer of naphthenic process oil in the world and currently has a processing capacity of up to 25,000 barrels of crude oil per day.

 Strategically located 340 river miles north of New Orleans in the Vicksburg Industrial Park just off the Mississippi River, ERI benefits from low transportation costs via river, rail and highway.
-ERI also enjoys distinct competitive advantages in the process and base oil industries due to its ability to easily obtain and refine any type of naphthenic crude into high-quality finished oils for niche markets worldwide.
+ERI also enjoys distinct competitive advantages in the process and base oil industries due to its ability to easily obtain and refine naphthenic crude into high-quality finished oils for niche markets worldwide.
 For cost and efficiency purposes, ERI’s sister company Ergon Oil Purchasing, Inc., handles the initial crude purchases and logistics.

 ERI’s Vicksburg refinery is the largest manufacturer of naphthenic process oil in the world.